wur-bioinformatics/introduction-to-bioinformatics/week5.md

 dynamics: molecules are produced, transported, modified and degraded continuously, and a measurement at a specific time point is only a snapshot.
-- Bias and coverage: most -omics technologies are most efficient for measuring specific types of molecules or interactions, or work best for certain ranges of levels.
+- Bias and coverage: most omics technologies are most efficient for measuring specific types of molecules or interactions, or work best for certain ranges of levels.
 It is often also hard to take the many different functional forms of a molecule, such as modified proteins, into account.